News

 Beam bridges

 The first bridges were simply supported beams, such as flat stones or tree trunks laid across a stream.
 For valleys and other wider channels—especially in East Asia and South America, where examples can still be found—ropes made of various grasses and vines tied together were hung in suspension for single-file crossing.
-Materials were free and abundant, and there were few labour costs, since the work was done by slaves, soldiers, or natives who used the bridges in daily life.
+Materials were free and abundant, and there were few labor costs, since the work was done by slaves, soldiers, or natives who used the bridges in daily life.

 Some of the earliest known bridges are called clapper bridges (from Latin claperius, “pile of stones”).
 These bridges were built with long, thin slabs of stone to make a beam-type deck and with large rocks or blocklike piles of stones for piers.
 Postbridge in Devon, England, an early medieval clapper bridge, is an oft-visited example of this old type, which was common in much of the world, especially China.